SpunkyTheHedgeHog/School-Mass-Notes/Obsidian Vault/WW1 INDEX.md

 - Could not teach the German Language in Schools.
 - German newspapers were forced to cancel.
 - Were tarred and feathered - by Mob groups.
-- Forced to kiss Americans flags - by Mob groups.
+- Forced to kiss American flags - by Mob groups.

 To make harassing them easier, Americans painted/tagged their houses in yellow so that they were easy to identify and pick out - target.
 Yellow is a bright color.